StefanKermann/wws_2024_impact_analysis/README.md/README.md

 #WWS 2024 Impact Analysis – Apartment Portfolio (1500 units)

 ##Overview
 This project analyzes the impact of the transition from WWS 2022 to WWS 2024 on a fictitious portfolio of 1500 apartments.
 The dataset was created in Python, refined in Excel, and visualized in Power BI.
-The final result is a one page dashboard (NL/EN) showing rent development, point scoring, policy options, and risk indicators.
+The final result is a one page dashboard (NL/EN) showing rent development, point scoring and risk indicators.

 ##Objectives
 •	Build a synthetic apartment portfolio for analysis
 •	Understand the financial and regulatory impact of WWS 2024
-•	Explore rent development and point scoring under different scenarios
+•	Explore rent development and point scoring
-•	Provide a clear, visual summary for decision makers

 ##Tools & Technologies
 •	Python (pandas, numpy, matplotlib)